amkharazi/HLGTL/readme.md

 To run this project you just need to the steps bellow :

-1.
+First.

 ```
     python Datasets.py
 ```

-2.
+Secondly.

 ```
     python Weights.py
 ```

-3.  run any test case or build your own using examples
+Thirdly. run any test case or build your own using examples

 License: BSD 3 clause